Using life insurance as loan collateral

 - Tax complications: Although life insurance proceeds are tax-free, the capital gains on your invested cash value account may create a tax liability.
 This liability can be an issue if left unchecked.

-- Assumptions about interest and return rates: Your loan considers its interest rate with respect to the rate of return on your cash-value account.
+- Assumptions about interest and return rates: Your bank considers its interest rate with respect to the rate of return on your cash-value account.
 If the interest increases and/or the rate of return decreases, the difference between these two rates widens.
 As a result, the loan balance may outpace the policy’s cash value faster than projected.
 This can also cause the lender to ask for additional collateral or early repayment.

 While these risks are present, the proper insurance, investment, and tax advice can prepare you for these issues.